trinodb/trino/docs/src/main/sphinx/overview/concepts.rst

 To understand Trino, you must first understand the terms and concepts used throughout the Trino documentation.

-While it's easy to understand statements and queries, as an end-user you should have familiarity with concepts such as stages and splits to take full advantage of Trino to execute efficient queries.
+While it is easy to understand statements and queries, as an end-user you should have familiarity with concepts such as stages and splits to take full advantage of Trino to execute efficient queries.
 As a Trino administrator or a Trino contributor you should understand how Trino's concepts of stages map to tasks and how tasks contain a set of drivers which process data.